 Sky Meadows State Park is a 1,862-acre park located near the northwestern tip of Virginia.
-Unlike the more mountainous regions of the nearby Washington and Jefferson State Parks, Sky Meadows is rather bucolic.
+Unlike the mountainous campgrounds in the neighboring Shenandoah, the landscape of Sky Meadows is rather bucolic.
 The property is comprised of meadows, grazed fields, forests, and streams.
 Views from the top overlook farmland and the countryside.

-The campsites themselves are well dispersed leaving plenty of room between them.
-They vary from streamside to heavily forested, from close proximity with the bathrooms to those which are far removed from the trailhead.
+Campsites are well dispersed leaving plenty of room between them.
+They vary from streamside to heavily forested, from close proximity to the bathrooms to those which are far removed from the trailhead.

 We decided on (and highly recommend should you visit) campsite #10 which is situated on a hillside.
 Following a private trail winding through the wooded area, we arrived at our spot for the night.
 The camp is terraced along the hill in three sections: the lower terrace is a flattened surface for pitching our tent, the second level is a picnic table area, and the top level overlooking the whole private campsite is a fire ring.
 Standing at the very top, I felt like a princess in an enchanted castle with this entire woodland kingdom to ourselves!

 Related Content: Northern Virginia’s Best Family Campground: Pohick Bay Regional Park

 Each campsite has a 16′ x 16′ tent pad, picnic table, bear-proof locker, lantern hook, and fire pit with grate.
 Individual campsites are equipped with hammock posts.